This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - In the morning rinse and drain your almonds.

-- Pour the milk mixture into a milk bag to strain out almond pulp.
+- Pour the milk mixture into a nut milk bag to strain out almond pulp.

 - Let the bag drain and gently squeeze the bag 15 minutes later.
 Remove as much milk as possible.

 - Reuse the almond pulp by baking it in the oven at 200 for 3-4 hours until it’s hard.
-Then grind it up and add the powder to homemade granola.
-There’s no waste and it adds some extra protein to your granola.
+Then grind it up and add the powder to baked goods or homemade granola.
+There’s no waste and it adds some extra protein.

 Sterilize Your Equipment